park-holidays-uk/pagebuilder/README.md

 * When text blocks are emptied, after text is re-entered, the text or the block is duplicated.
 * When the trait *Checked* is changed for checkboxes and radion buttons, the prevent-default breaks for those elements.
 * Dynamic Block traits are unable to clear the value, once a page has been saved and reloaded. - *Work around, change the value, unfocus field and then clear the value*
+* Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
+Refreshing page seems to restore them.